Los Angeles DUI Lawyer Near Me

-Have you been arrested for a DUI in Los Angeles, CA?
+Have you been arrested for a DUI in Los Angeles, California?
 Do not let a DUI conviction and license suspension happen without a fight!
 The Rodriguez Law Group has more than 20 years of experience fighting for clients facing serious DUI offenses.
 We will put our decades of experience to work for you.
+Our Los Angeles DUI attorneys will fight to help you get your life back on track.

-The Los Angeles criminal defense lawyers at The Rodriguez Law Group will aggressively defend you at every stage of your DUI case.
+The Los Angeles DUI lawyers at The Rodriguez Law Group will aggressively defend you at every stage of your DUI case.
 Founding attorney Ambrosio E. Rodriguez spent 13 years as a Senior Deputy District Attorney and brings crucial insight into the tactics the state will use.

-As a defense attorney, he has earned a 10.0 Superb AVVO rating based on an excellent track record over 20 years.
+As a Los Angeles defense attorney, he has earned a 10.0 Superb AVVO rating based on an excellent track record over 20 years.

 Choose The Rodriguez Law Group to represent you in your DUI case in Los Angeles, California and we will: